cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

                  operation.
 - proof (REQUIRED), an octet string of the form outputted by the ProofGen operation.
+- L (REQUIRED), the total number of signer provided messages in the original signature.
 - Pseudonym (REQUIRED), A point of G1, different from the Identity of G1, as outputted by the CalculatePseudonym operation.